chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 .. note::
     Since the ``insertion info`` subsection is valid for all particle types, by using ``velocity x``, ``velocity y``, ``velocity z``, ``omega x``, ``omega y``, or ``omega z``, the given condition is applied to all particles, indistinctively.

-* The ``insertion distance threshold`` parameter determines the initial distance between the particles in the insertion.
+* The ``insertion distance threshold`` parameter determines the initial distance between the particles in the insertion box.
 As a result, it must be larger than 1 to avoid any initial collision between the inserted particles.

-* The ``random number range`` and ``insertion random number seed`` parameters determine the random added values to the positions of particles during a ``non_uniform`` insertion. ``random number range`` defines the maximum value for the random displacement in the ``non_uniform`` insertion locations. ``insertion random number seed`` is the seed for the random number generator.

 The distance between the inserted particles is equal to: